Your JHSC certification starts here. First learn the basics.

 - Know how to access information and resources from health and safety organizations.

-This training is suitable for most workplaces with 20 or more regular employees, within any industry.
-This includes farming operations with over 50 workers that may be required to have certified members.
+This training is suitable for most manufacturing workplaces with 20 or more regular employees.

 Who should attend: